Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 ### RSK: Bitcoin Integration with Smart Contracts
 As a Bitcoin sidechain, RSK allows us to work with RBTC (Bitcoin on RSK) while leveraging the programmability of smart contracts.
 Our treasury was initially seeded with 27,281 RIF tokens received from the RSK Hactivator program, showcasing the real-world support this technology brings to Pacific innovation.

-### Arbitrum: Optimistic Rollups for Broader Integration
+### Arbitrum: Optimistic Rollups for Scalability
-Arbitrum's optimistic rollup technology gives us additional scaling options and ensures our platform remains connected to the broader Web3 ecosystem, expanding opportunities for Pacific Islanders through interoperable blockchain solutions.
+Arbitrum's optimistic rollup technology provides exceptional throughput capabilities and security inherited from Ethereum, expanding trading options available to Pacific Islanders through the Pasifika Exchange.

-## Building a Community Owned Financial System
+## Building the First Pacific Islands Exchange

-The technical architecture of our platform directly implements our community values through smart contracts:
+The technical architecture of our platform directly implements our community values through smart contracts and exchange functionality:

-- **Tiered Membership System**: We've created a simplified 3-tier structure (Guest, Member, Node Operator) with graduated fee structures (1%, 0.5%, 0.25%) that reward deeper community involvement.
+- **Exchange Features**: Our platform offers token swapping, liquidity provision, and cross-chain trading capabilities specifically designed for Pacific Island users and their unique needs.

-- **Annual Profit Sharing**: Every year from December 27 to December 24 (Pasifika Financial Year), 50% of treasury profits are distributed equally to all members, ensuring the community directly benefits from the platform's success.
+- **Tiered Membership System**: We've created a simplified 3-tier structure (Guest, Member, Node Operator) with graduated fee structures (1%, 0.5%, 0.25%) that reward deeper community involvement with reduced trading fees.

-- **Transparent Fund Management**: Our Pasifika Treasury contract enables transparent, secure management of community funds with multi-signature controls and clearly defined allocation processes.
+- **Transparent Fund Management**: Our Pasifika Treasury contract enables transparent, secure management of exchange funds with multi-signature controls and clearly defined allocation processes.

 ## Technical Components